 - Add green chilies, tomatoes, and the remaining salt.
 Cook until the tomatoes turn mushy.

-- Finally, add cooked brown lentils and mix everything.
-Let the dal simmer for 2 minutes and then switch off the stove.
+- Finally, add cooked brown lentils and mix.
+Let the dal simmer for 2 minutes and then turn off the heat.

-- Add lemon juice and coriander leaves.
+- Add lemon juice and chopped cilantro.
 Mix.
 Serve hot with rice or roti.

 Notes